DLab-FairML/reading_list/README.md

 # reading_list

 # Aniket
-- [ ] Add your recommmended articles below
+- [ ] Add your recommended articles below

 # Renata
-- [ ] Add your recommmended articles below
+- [ ] Add your recommended articles below

 # Avery
-- [ ] Add your recommmended articles below
+- [ ] Add your recommended articles below

 ## FairML in general

 - Maximilian Kasy & Rediet Abebe.
 [Fairness, Equality, and Power in Algorithmic Decision-Making](https://www.cs.cornell.edu/~red/fairness_equality_power.pdf)
   - [Slides](https://maxkasy.github.io/home/files/slides/fairness_equality_power_slides_kasy.pdf)
+    - Fairness = !discrimination?
+      - Problems: (1) legitimize inequalities justified by "merit", (2) narrowly blacketed; only consider differences, (3) only consider between-group differences
+      - Alternatives: (1) What is the causal impact of the introduction of an algorithm on inequality?
+(2) Who has the power to pick the objective function of an algorithm?
+    - Fairness definitions depend on (1) Treatment (job, credit, incarceration, school admission), (2) A note of merit M (marginal product, credit default, recidivism, test performance), (3) Protected categories A (race, ethnicity, gender) -> become a constrained optimization problem
+    - Reasons for bias: (1) preference-based discrimination, (2) mis-measurement, (3) statistical discrimination

 ## Bias and NLP